AbhiramReddyD/100-Days-of-Code/[3]BlogProgressLog.md

 # Consistent Learning📚 & Blogging 📝

-## Rules
+## Agenda 🌱
+* Learn by doing, build projects
-* Share what I learn every week
-* Blog and document my learnings
+* Share what I learn every week, blog and document my learnings

-* Publish four articles per month
-* Learn by doing, building projects
+## Progress ⏩
-* Projects here on my [GitHub](https://github.com/abhiramready/) and blog at [Matrixread](https://matrixread.com/)
+* Projects are here on my [GitHub](https://github.com/abhiramready/) and blog at [Matrixread](https://matrixread.com/)
+* Publish one blog post every Sunday on what I've learnt/worked on over the week

+### 🥅Goal: 1️⃣ Year

 ### Month 1: May 2021